 Periodically measuring the vitals is the key to staying healthy.
 Depending on our needs and age, we keep track of various metrics as preventive measures to remain healthy.
+There are numerous benefits of voice measurement for a singer.

 While general health matters to all of us, the health of the voice matters the most to singers.
 Voice is the most significant asset of a singer.